c10b10/wp-cli-deploy/README.md

-* __`wp deploy push`__: In order to push to your server, you need to define the ssh credentials, and a path to a writable directory on the server. _These constants are needed whatever the arguments passed to the `push` subcommand._
+* __`wp deploy push`__: In order to push to your server, you need to define the ssh credentials, and a path to a writable directory on the server. _These constants are needed whatever the arguments passed to the `push` subcommand_:

  	* `%%ENV%%_USER`
  	* `%%ENV%%_HOST`
  	* `%%ENV%%_PATH`